misato/random-code-documentation/docs/facebook-swift.md

 #Installing Facebook Swift SDK

-## Install the pods (Cocoapods)[^1]
+## Install the SDK

-Add this lines to your pod files:
+If you don't use Cocoapods then just download the SDK and set it up in your project as with any other framework.

-[^1]: If you don't use Cocoapods then just download the SDK and set it up in your project as with any other framework.
+If you use **Cocoapods** add this lines to your pod files:

 ```ruby